kurtlewis/tiquito/README.md

 ## Scope
 This project will:
+- Consist of a website (frontend and backend), desktop application, and mobile application
 - Allow hackathon participants to create a help ticket on the website
 - Allow assignment of a mentor to a ticket using the desktop and mobile apps
 - Allow mentors to resolve tickets using the desktop and mobile apps